roc-lang/roc/TUTORIAL.md

 `reverse : List * -> List *`.
 However, remember that we also saw that the type of the empty list is `List *`?
 `List * -> List *` is actually the type of a function that always returns empty lists!
 That's not what we want.

+>**NOTE** - As a general distinction the wildcard type annotation '*' means any when a function is expecting a parameterized type where the containing parameter is of no consequence to the result.
+>But when a function is returning a type of ' List * ' its actually returning an empty list.
+>In this case, if your function doesn't return an empty list use type variables explained below.

+**Type Variables**
 What we want is something like one of these:

 ```coffee